Quit now

 Social media is filled with examples of young people exposing the damage that vaping has done to their bodies.
 Many are sharing photos and videos from hospital beds, speaking up about the scary health crises they’ve faced from using vapes, and pledging to kick the habit for good.

-Tobacco industry organization front groups like Foundation for a Smokefree World have worked hard on slick PR campaigns to convince people that their vaping products are much safer than cigarettes.6 The result: a tobacco industry-created youth vaping epidemic.7 Marketing these products as safer lured many young people into a lifetime of addiction and disease.89 The tobacco industry tricks young people into thinking that vaping is “safer”10 than smoking but it only takes some scrolling on social media to see firsthand the damage vaping can cause.
-Young people are fighting against the tobacco industry’s manipulation and deceit by exposing the truth about vaping and reaching an audience of millions.
+The tobacco industry tricks young people into thinking that vaping is “safer” than smoking, but it only takes some scrolling on social media to see firsthand the damage vaping can cause.8 Young people are fighting against the tobacco industry’s manipulation and deceit by exposing the truth about vaping and reaching an audience of millions.

 One young woman, who used vapes for more than four years, went viral with a video viewed 29 million times about being hospitalized for two weeks and ending up on life support.